Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
--8/12/22 Then set up the log in controller server side in the authController.js file.
+-8/12/22 Then set up the LOG IN CONTROLLER server side in the authController.js file.
+This checks that an email and password is entered.
+Looks up the user by email in the MongoDB database, and confirms the password entered matches the hashed version of the password in the database.
+If everything is correct, it returns a JSON response of the user object (not the password entered), token, and location.
 </br>

 ```js